DanielKilgallon/Random-Things/README.md

+# Random Things has no version for Minecraft 1.16.x and does not plan to.
+We are sorry.

 # Random Things Mod

 This is the source code for the Random Things Minecraft mod.
 Originally created and maintained by [lumien231](https://github.com/lumien231/Random-Things), I am playing around with this mod, and trying to get a working version for modern Minecraft versions.